Bath & Body Oil: Cedar Rose

 Each of the infused organic botanicals adds its own unique properties to this relaxing oil.
 For more information on each botanical, click on the name in the ingredients list!

-- Aromatherapy: The floral and woody scent of Lavender creates a serene and relaxing atmosphere that promotes a restful night’s sleep or stress relief any time.
+- Aromatherapy: The floral and woodsy scent of Lavender creates a serene and relaxing atmosphere that promotes a restful night’s sleep or stress relief at any time.
 Skin Care: Lavender oil can help ease, soothe and promote the healing of irritated skin conditions.
 It is useful for acne, oily skin, burns, sunburn, eczema, psoriasis, and insect bites.

 - Aromatherapy: The penetrating aroma of Ylang Ylang promotes relaxation, calms anxiety, helps improves mood, and stimulates positive feelings.
 Skin Care: Ylang Ylang is a balancing oil good for all skin types.
 Its antiseptic properties make it helpful for acne-prone skin.

 - Aromatherapy: The uplifting scent of Sweet Orange brightens and warms your mood, calms, clears the mind, and reduces stress.
 Skin Care: Sweet Orange helps stimulate microcirculation to improve the appearance of dull skin.
 It balances skin oil production to help oily and acne-prone skin.

 Use this enchanting organic natural body oil as a bath oil, an all-over body massage, or an after-shower moisturizer to lavish your skin with love.

 - All Natural, Certified Organic, Vegan, Cruelty-Free, Non-GMO